 - Ruby-The best-documented laser used for hair removal.
 On average, patients experience 56% reduction of hair at 6 months after two treatments.

-If you are interested in pursuing laser hair removal, click here to get in contact with a cosmetic surgeon near you.
-Your surgeon will explain your options and his or her personal experience with laser hair removal and other options such as IPL.
+If you are interested in pursuing laser hair removal, contact one of the doctors in this directory.
+Your doctor will explain your options and his or her personal experience with laser hair removal and other options such as IPL.